Russia Day: Customs

 People may attend concerts and fireworks that take place in many cities throughout the country.
 Prominent Russian writers, scientists and humanitarian workers receive State Awards from the President of Russia on this day.
-Most public offices and schools are closed on June 12.
+Most public offices and schools are closed on 12 June.
 If the day falls on a weekend, the public holiday shifts to the following Monday.

 However, many Russians see Russia Day only as a day off.
 As it commemorates the Soviet Union's dissolution, it brings back bitter memories for some.
-This is because the dissolution coincided with severe unemployment, high crime and poverty within Russia and other former Soviet republics.
+This is because the dissolution coincided with severe unemployment, high crime and poverty, and the loss of superpower status.

 In 2002, about 5000 representatives from across the country took part in the pageantry from Tverskaya Zastava to Manezh Square.
 The highlight of the Day of Russia-2003 was the air show, which included aerobatic teams "Russian Knights" and "Swifts".
 Sukhoi and MiG planes left a trail forming the Russian flag.
-On June 12, 2004 at Red Square a historical military parade was held.
+On 12 June 2004 at Red Square a historical military parade was held.
 Its members, soldiers of the Russian army and representatives of 89 regions, dressed in national costumes, presented the audience the most significant milestones of Russian history.
 In 2007 celebrations occurred in a hundreds of cities.
 For example, in Krasnoyarsk action thousands of people in white, blue and red robes formed more than a kilometer long tricolor.

 Russia Day in 2008 was celebrated for three days from 11 to 14 June.
-In Tomsk a "Wooden Carnival" displayed a huge wooden Russian ruble, one hundred times the size of the coin.
-In Samara enthusiasts reconstructed forces of Minin and Pozharsky in 1612 with Polish–Muscovite War.
+In Tomsk a "Wooden Carnival" displayed a massive wooden Russian ruble, one hundred times the size of the coin.
+In Samara enthusiasts reconstructed forces of Minin and Pozharsky from the 1612 Polish–Muscovite War.
 In Moscow, the holiday included a three-hour concert and concluded a six-month contest over the "Seven Wonders of Russia".
-In Red Square 20 lines of stage pyrotechnics, confetti cannon in the colors of the Russian flag and 100 guns.
+In Red Square twenty lines of stage pyrotechnics and confetti cannons were arranged in the colours of the Russian flag.

 In 2009 residents of Volgograd formed a map of the country covering 127 square meters.
 In Sevastopol, youths passed through the city center carrying a 30-meter flag of Russia.
 In Moscow, at Revolution Square that day a two-meter Khokhloma doll was painted.
 For the first time at the Ostankino Tower the state flag was displayed.